bhisaac/5eFP/5eFP-SRD.md

 During a round of downtime, a PC can perform the following actions:

 - **1 Action.** Choose and gain the benefit of one downtime activity.
 - **1 Reaction.** You have one reaction during a round of downtime.
-Once you use your reaction, you cannot do so again until the beginning of the next round of downtime.
+Once you use your reaction, you cannot do so again until the beginning of the next downtime round.
 - **1 Object Interaction.** You may equip or unequip one item.

 ### Crafting